-MormonLeaks™ uses SecureDrop for submissions.
-SecureDrop is an open-source submission system that allows us to securely accept documents from and communicate with anonymous sources.
+MormonLeaks uses SecureDrop, an open-source submission system that allows us to securely accept documents from and communicate with anonymous sources.
 This system is also used by many news organizations including the Washington Post, the Guardian, the New York Times, and many more.